ForgeFlow/ao-odoo/ao_stock_scrap/README.rst

 * Add company and multicompany rules.
 * New group *Allowed to Scrap* to constrain the use of the model.
-* Scrap locaton is now required.
+* Scrap location is now required.
+(Out-of-the-box in v11, remove on migration).

 Credits
 =======